EvilRedHorse/sia-name-service/README.md

 # Sia Name Service

-A way to register, update, and lookup `[name].sns` hosts on the Sia blockchain.
+Sia Name Service is a Java Gradle project that provides a process to register, update, and lookup `[name].sns` hosts on the Sia blockchain.

 ## Dependencies

 Must have the Sia wallet running, synced, and unlocked.

+##  How to run

+You can compile the gradle project and then run it on your own or you can open the project in a Gradle-enabled Java IDE (I use IntelliJ IDEA) and run `com.georgemcarlson.sianameservice.Main.java`.

+## How to build

+Have gradle installed on your computer.
+Then, in your terminal, navigate to the projects root and run `gradle clean jar`.
+The compiled jar will be in the projects `./build/libs/`.
+Note: You may also need to run chmod +x sia-name-service-[x.x.x].jar to make the compiled jar executable.

 ## Register a host